 - Joining an online community such as Netmums or The Dad Network

 If you’re feeling lonely, then we’re here to help.
+We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free and confidential helpline – open Mon-Friday, 8am-8pm – on 08081 311 333 or use our online chat.